 and continue to hold value through time.
 I keep discovering new

 levels of meaning and deeper dimensions of experience."

 A revolution has transformed Western hypnosis

 over the past 50 years.
-Earlier in the century, hypnosis had been
+Earlier in the century, hypnosis had

-and was in danger of being relegated to the status of a vaudeville
+psychological circles, and was in danger of being relegated to

-accepted, and ranks as one of the
+Today, hypnotherapy is widely accepted, and ranks as one of the

 hypnotherapists proudly claim that they possess profoundly

 powerful "technologies for personal change."

 In this time hypnotherapy has been transformed by